7 Inspiring Politicians in Wheelchairs Who Made History

 Lega has used his platform to push for stronger accessibility laws across Europe, ensuring that people with disabilities have the same opportunities as everyone else.

-David Lega.
-Politician from Sweden using his wheelchair.
+David Lega, politician from Sweden in his wheelchair

 6. Arthur Griffith – The Irish Revolutionary Leader